manu10/life-evaluation-tool/docs/implementation-plan.md

   - Test steps: open During; run each quick action and Confirm; log a distraction; open pickers and choose one item; verify compact metrics update.
   - Added quick default-tab controls in Settings (open on During / open on Morning).
 Test: switch defaults and refresh to confirm behavior.
   - A11y pass on modals: Escape closes, ARIA dialog semantics, labelled titles.
 Test: open any modal and press Esc.
+  - UX polish: Quick log shows a "Saved ✓" flash for 1.5s after save.
+Test: log a distraction and observe the flash.

 ---